 Retirement planning is the responsibility of the individual, not the government.
 Uniters would phase out the current government-sponsored system and transition to a private voluntary system.
 The proper and most effective source of help for the poor is the voluntary efforts of private groups and individuals.
-We believe members of society will become even more charitable and civil society will be strengthened as government reduces its activity in this realm.
+We believe members of society will become even more charitable and civil society will be strengthened as the government reduces its activity in this realm.

 3.0 SECURING LIBERTY

 The protection of individual rights is the only proper purpose of government.
-Government is to be constitutionally limited so as to prevent the infringement of individual rights by the government itself.
+Government is to be constitutionally limited to prevent the infringement of individual rights by the government itself.
 The principle of non-initiation of force should guide the relationships between governments.

 3.1 National Defense

 We support the maintenance of a sufficient military to defend our country against aggression.
-We should both avoid entangling alliances and oppose any attempt by any country to act as policeman for the world.
+We should both avoid entangling alliances and oppose any attempt by any country to act as a policeman for the world.
 We oppose any form of compulsory national service.

 3.2 Internal Security and Individual Rights

-The defense of the country requires that we have adequate intelligence to detect and to counter threats to domestic security.
+The defence of the country requires that we have adequate intelligence to detect and to counter threats to domestic security.
 This requirement must not take priority over maintaining the civil liberties of our citizens.
-The Constitution and Bill of Rights shall not be suspended even during time of war.
+The Constitution and Bill of Rights shall not be suspended even during a time of war.
 Intelligence agencies that legitimately seek to preserve the security of the nation must be subject to oversight and transparency.
 We oppose the government’s use of secret classifications to keep from the public information that it should have, especially that which shows that the government has violated the law.
 We oppose the use of torture and other cruel and unusual punishments, without exception.

 3.3 International Affairs

 Jamaican foreign policy should seek a Jamaica at peace with the world.
-Our foreign policy should emphasize defense against attack from abroad and enhance the likelihood of peace by avoiding foreign entanglements.
+Our foreign policy should emphasize defence against attack from abroad and enhance the likelihood of peace by avoiding foreign entanglements.
 We oppose any policy of foreign intervention, including military and economic aid.
 We recognize the right of all people to resist tyranny and defend themselves and their rights.
 We condemn the use of force, and especially the use of terrorism, against the innocent, regardless of whether such acts are committed by governments or by political or revolutionary groups.

 3.4 Free Trade and Migration

 We support the removal of governmental impediments to free trade.
-Political freedom and escape from tyranny demand that individuals not be unreasonably constrained by government in the crossing of political boundaries.
+Political freedom and escape from tyranny demand that individuals are not unreasonably constrained by government in the crossing of political boundaries.
 Economic freedom demands the unrestricted movement of human as well as financial capital across national borders.